uk-gov-mirror/dvsa.cvs-svc-trailer-registration/README.md

 ## Running the project

 Once the dependencies are installed, you will be required to rename the `/config/env.example` file to `.env.local` as we use dotenv files for configuration for local local development for example.
 Further information about [variables](https://www.serverless.com/framework/docs/providers/aws/guide/variables/) and [environment variables](https://www.serverless.com/framework/docs/environment-variables/) with serverless.
+Please note that serverless framework is only used to develop locally and mock API Gateway.

 The application runs on port `:3001` by default when no stage is provided.

+The service has local environmental variables (please see `env` placeholder file) set locally however should we wish to further extend the service, the environmental variables will need to be ported over to the CI/CD pipeline which currently uses the following environmental variables: `BRANCH` and `BUCKET`.

 ### Environments